Casifab/Casifab.github.io/README.md

 # PERSONAL SITE
 This is my personal site (and first) personal site hosted on Github.
-I build it using the 'create-react-app' feature with the purpose of training with the [React](https://reactjs.org/) library.
+I build it using the `create-react-app` feature with the purpose of training with the [React](https://reactjs.org/) library.

 ### Every description of person (or animal) represented in this site is subjective.